Albert-IV/archimedes-tux/README.md

 **After Node.js is installed**

-Run `npm install` in the base directory, then run `npm install` in the `./node_modules/kle-serial` folder.
-This is due to some issues with how the Ergogen project is using its dependencies, though hopefully will be fixed soon.
+Run `npm run patch-footprints` in the base directory.
+This is updates one of the footprints to allow for SMD or through-hole only diodes.